CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 Notice that for the dimension of the problem a parallel for does not make sense, but it is okay for teaching purposes.

 Besides `SharedArray`, there also exist `DistributedArray`.
-These arrays also allow to work in parallel, but contrary to `SharedArray`, they do not allow any worker to access to any part of the array.
-What this type does is to chunk the array so each process has access to a limited portion of it.
+These arrays also allow to work in parallel, but contrary to `SharedArray`, they chunk the array so each process has access to a limited portion of it.
 The advantage of this division is that it avoids the potential error of accessing to the same cell of the array by different workers, so one modify what the previous did (supposing this is not desired).
 To work with distributed arrays it is necessary to install a package, so we will not work with them in this occasion.
 Nevertheless, on this [link](https://github.com/JuliaParallel/DistributedArrays.jl) can be found an extensive documentation about how to work with them.

 ## Last example

 To conclude this post dedicated to parallel computing, we provide a last example which is a parallel implementation of the $k$-nearest neighbors ($k$nn) algorithm.
 The performance of the algorithm will be tested using the famous Fisher's iris dataset, so we will need to install some packages to execute it (`DataFrames` and `RDatasets`).
-Recall that in this dataset there are $3$ groups of flowers: setosa, virginica and versicolor, and the goal will be to classify within a group a new one from which we just know its characteristics.
+Recall that in this dataset there are $3$ groups of flowers: setosa, virginica and versicolor, and the goal is to classify new observations (from which we just know their characteristics) within a group.
 Be aware that this is an example for teaching purposes, so it is probably not the most efficient implementation.
-Furthermore, due to these teaching purposes, at the end of the example we have formulated some questions to better understand all the details of the code.

 With all these ideas in mind, let's start seeing the code we need.
 First, we will introduce everything related with the input employed in the functions.